CarletonWirelessLab/ANTS/README.md

 ## To-Do List

 * Increase test customization by enabling more parameters for the software-defined radio and ```iperf``` to be set via the GUI;
-* Support more complete networking configuration from inside the GUI;
-* Add the ability to automate and provide an aggregate of the compliance results from multiple test runs;
+* Better diagnostics and self-analysis of network performance while running;
 * Build an alternative command-line interface for scripting tests;
 * Add support for additional software-defined radios and other testing devices;
 * Provide interactive documentation in the form of descriptive tool-tips in the GUI;